Grassy field under a grey cloudy sky. There is a small red hovercraft driving away from the camera on the grass.

 Padding helped the knees, but thigh muscles worked hard as we raced

-A Muddy Great Afternoon Hovercrafting
+A Muddy Great Afternoon Having a go at Hovercrafting

 I thoroughly enjoyed our hovercrafting experience.
 Thrusting ourselves around on the marvellous machines got the adrenaline pumping, wind in our hair and mud in our faces.
 It included a bit more physical exertion than we’d considered, and invoked some healthy competition.